GraceXu182/gracexu182.github.io/README.md

 > **2023**
 >
-> - 11/13/2023, invited seminar on the "Hyperbolic graph embedding" at the Caltech (hosted by [Prof. Houman Owhadi](http://users.cms.caltech.edu/~owhadi/index.htm)).
+> - 11/13/2023, invited to give a seminar on the "Hyperbolic graph embedding" at the Caltech (hosted by [Prof. Houman Owhadi](http://users.cms.caltech.edu/~owhadi/index.htm)).
 > - 11/6/2023, presented our work titled "Hyperbolic graph embedding for MEG brain network analysis" in the IDS Data Science Summit 2023.
 (Jersey City, NJ)
 > - 10/22/2023, presented our work titled "Adaptive time-stepping for learning temporal graph embeddings using transformers" at the [Annual meeting of SIAM-NNP"](https://sites.google.com/view/siam-nynjpa/annual-meeting).
 > - 8/22/2023, presented our work titled "Learning temporal graph embeddings using transformers" at the [ICIAM Workshop on "Mathematics of Geometric Deep Learning"](https://iciam2023.org/) (Tokyo, Japan).